UO Pebbles

 Repeated Mesh Tallies

-Many geometries of interest to nuclear reactor analysis contain repeated structures - such as pebbles in a Pebble Bed Reactor (PBR) or pincells in a Light Water Reactor (LWR).
+Many geometries of interest to nuclear reactor analysis contain repeated structures - such as pebbles in a Pebble Bed Reactor (PBR) or pincells in a LWR.
 In this section, we build upon our model by using an unstructured mesh tally, with a single unstructured mesh translated multiple times throughout the OpenMC geometry.
 In other words, if the memory used to store an unstructured mesh of a single pebble is 500 kB, then an unstructured mesh tally of 300,000 pebbles still only requires a mesh storage of 500 kB (as opposed to generating a mesh of 300,000 pebbles that is ~150 GB).

 The files for this stage of the coupling are the solid_um.i